 For managing Kong Gateway: Use the official Kong Konnect hosted MCP server.
 Zero setup, 12 tools, active development.
 The MCP Registry tech preview adds discovery and governance.

 For managing APISIX: Use api7/apisix-mcp — 30+ tools covering the full Admin API.
-But be aware the server hasn’t been updated since June 2025; test against your APISIX version.
+But be aware the server hasn’t been updated since June 2025 (11+ months); test against your APISIX version before deploying.

 For managing Cloudflare: Use cloudflare/mcp (Code Mode).
 2 tools covering 2,500+ endpoints.
-Now the default on all MCP Server Portals.
-Fall back to cloudflare/mcp-server-cloudflare for specific product integrations.
+Default on all MCP Server Portals.
+Fall back to cloudflare/mcp-server-cloudflare (3,800 stars, 16 product servers) for specific product integrations.

-For converting existing APIs to MCP: Google Apigee (zero-code, enterprise governance, fully-managed MCP servers) and Kong AI Gateway (plugin-based API-to-MCP conversion) are the most mature.
+For converting existing APIs to MCP: Google Apigee (zero-code, now with MCP Discovery Proxies and MCP Tools in Public Preview) and Kong AI Gateway (plugin-based API-to-MCP conversion) are the most mature.
 Tyk AI Studio (now open source) is the best self-hosted option.
+Docker MCP Gateway for teams already on Docker infrastructure.